-The Claremont Colleges offer the Kaiser Senior Advantage group plan that works in conjunction with Medicare.
+The Claremont Colleges offer the Kaiser Senior Advantage group plan that works with Medicare.
 No other group or individual medical plans are available through the TCC for retirees who become eligible for Medicare.
-(See the following section - Medicare Overview - for information on plans available through private insurers.)
+(See the following section - Medicare Overview - for private insurers.)